Bridge Multisections of Knotted Surfaces in $S^4$: Band surgery on multiplane diagrams

 \begin{proof} Uniqueness of $\Dcal_i$ is the statement of Lemma \ref{lem:disk_system_uniqueness}.
 Conditions (1) and (2) for $\Delta_i$ above imply that the disk $\Delta_i$, depicted as a properly embedded disk in the complement of $\Dcal_i$, is a trivial disk system.
-As $\overline{B^4-N(\Dcal_i)}$ is diffeomorphic to a connected sum of copies of $S^1\times B^3$, Lemma 8 of \cite{MZ_4mans} implies that $\Delta_i$ is the unique disk system up to isotopy fixing $\delta\cup \rho_1\cup \rho_2$.
+As $\overline{B^4-N(\Dcal_i)}$ is diffeomorphic to a connected sum of copies of $S^1\times B^3$, Lemma 8 of \cite{MZ_4mans} implies that $\Delta_i$ is the unique disk system up to isotopy fixing $\delta_i\cup \rho_i\cup \rho_{i+1}$.
 Thus, any other disk $\Delta'_i$ for $\Dcal_i$ must be isotopic to $\Delta_i$ (rel boundary) in the complement of $\Dcal_i$.

 To prove existence, we have cases to discuss, depending on the types of $\rho_i$ and $\rho_{i+1}$ and if $\rho_i\cup \rho_{i+1}$ connects the same component of $L_i$ or not.
 If one of the arcs is type 0, say $\rho_i$, we can shrink it so it lies near the point $*$ and then enlarge it so that it is equal to $\rho_{i+1}$.
-This movie traces the desired disk $\Delta_i$.
+This process describes an isotopy of $\rho_i$ into $\rho_{i+1}$ that starts and ends in $\partial B^4$ and occurs in the interior of $B^4$ at the rest of the times; the desired disk $\Delta_i$ is the trace of the isotopy.

 Suppose that $\rho_i$ and $\rho_{i+1}$ are both type 1 and $\rho_i\cup \rho_{i+1}$ connects distinct components of $L_i$.
 Condition \eqref{condition:rho_distinct_components} implies the existence of a collection of embedded disks $D_i\subset \partial X_i$ bounded by $L_i$ and interior disjoint from $\rho_i\cup \rho_{i+1}$ (see Figure \ref{fig:existence_Delta}).
 Let $\Delta_i$ be the disk traced by slightly pushing $\rho_i\cup \rho_{i+1}$ into the interior of $X_i$ while fixing its endpoints.
 As $int(D_i)\cap (\rho_i\cup \rho_{i+1})=\emptyset$ and $\Dcal_i$ is isotopic to $D_i$ (Lemma \ref{lem:disk_system_uniqueness}), then $\Delta_i$ satisfies (1) and (2) as desired.
 Suppose now that $\rho_i$, $\rho_{i+1}$ are both type 1 and $\rho_i\cup \rho_{i+1}$ connects the same component of $L_i$.
 Condition \ref{condition:rho_same_components} implies the existence of a collection of embedded disks $D_i\subset \partial X_i$ bounded by $L_i$ and containing the arc $\rho_i\cup \rho_{i+1}$.
 Then $\Delta_i$ as in the previous case will suffice. \end{proof}